d-rec/drec-origin/docs/usage-guide/get-started.md

 3. **Role-Based Dashboard Redirection:**

-   - **DRE Developers:** Upon logging in, DRE Developers are directed to a dashboard that highlights tools for managing devices and meter reads.
+   - **DRE Project Developers:** Upon logging in, DRE Project Developers are directed to a dashboard that highlights tools for managing devices and meter reads.

      ![DRE Developer Dashboard](./dashboard-user-guide-images/developer-login.png)